The Homesman: Plot

 Finally catching up to Briggs after another night of riding, Cuddy, distraught over having to wander the prairie, suggests they marry.
-Briggs, like all the previous men, rejects Cuddy, calling her "plain" and saying he "ain't no farmer" and is only along for the promised reward.
-Later that night, a naked Cuddy propositions him, and despite his initial protestations, the two have sex.
-Rising late the next morning, Briggs finds that Cuddy has hanged herself.
-Briggs chastises Sours, Belknap and Svendsen, blaming their illness for Cuddy's death as he buries her body.
-He discovers that she had kept the $300 with her the entire time, and so takes a horse and abandons the three women.
-However, the trio follow him on foot, and Arabella almost drowns while chasing him across a river.
+Briggs declines, saying he "ain't no farmer".
+On the same night, Cuddy asks Briggs to sleep with her, which he does reluctantly.
+The next morning, Briggs finds Cuddy dead, having hanged herself.
+Briggs chastises Sours, Belknap, and Svendsen, blaming their illness for Cuddy's death as he buries her body.
+He finds the $300, takes a horse, and abandons the three women.
+However, the trio follows him on foot, and Arabella almost drowns while chasing him across a river.
 Briggs saves her and decides to go on to Iowa.

-Briggs seeks food and shelter at an empty hotel belonging to Irishman Aloysius Duffy, who informs him that they have no rooms available for the caravan as a group of 16 investors are expected shortly, and the women would sour the establishment.
-Briggs lashes out at Duffy, whose men pull out guns of their own, resulting in a brief stand-off.
+They reach an empty hotel.
+The proprietor, Irishman Aloysius Duffy, says they have no rooms available as a group of 16 investors is expected shortly, and the women would sour the establishment.
+Briggs lashes out at Duffy, whose men pull out their guns, resulting in a brief stand-off.
 Briggs leaves, but returns that night alone on horseback.
-He sends away the young cook, sets the hotel on fire and shoots Duffy in the foot.
+He sends away the young cook, sets the hotel on fire, and shoots Duffy in the foot.
 Briggs takes a suckling pig to feed himself and the women and leaves all inside the hotel to be burned alive.

-Briggs reaches Hebron, passing the women into the care of Altha Carter, the wife of the church's reverend.
-He informs her of Cuddy's death but does not disclose the true cause.
-Guilty about having rejected Mary Bee's proposal, he has a wooden slab engraved with her name and plans to mark her grave with it.
-He discovers that his $300 is worthless, as the Bank of Loup has failed since they left.
+Briggs reaches Hebron, passing the women into the care of Altha Carter, the reverend's wife.
+He informs her of Cuddy's death but does not disclose the cause.
+Feeling guilty about rejecting her marriage proposal, he has a wooden slab engraved with her name, planning to mark her grave with it.
+He discovers that his $300 is worthless, the Bank of Loup having failed since they left.
 He gives a pair of shoes to Tabitha Hutchinson, a hard-working young maid at the hotel where he is staying, and then proposes to her, after advising her not to marry some young man going west, but to stay in town.
 She replies, "Maybe."
 He then boards the open-decked river ferry heading back west, where he sings a rowdy song with two musicians on deck.
 Briggs fires his pistol and shouts at people on the pier who complain about the noise.
-Eventually, one of the bargemen kicks Mary Bee's grave marker off the edge of the deck into the river, and unnoticed by Briggs, it slips underwater.
+Eventually, one of the bargemen kicks Cuddy's wooden grave marker off the edge of the deck into the river; unnoticed by Briggs, it floats away.